 Susan H. Rodger is a Professor of the Practice in the Computer Science Department at Duke University.
 She was previously an Assistant Professor in the Computer Science Department at Rensselaer Polytechnic Institute from 1989 to 1994.
 She received her PhD in Computer Science from Purdue University in 1989.
 Prof. Rodger works in the areas of visualization and interaction, and computer science education.
 The main projects she has major contributions in are visualization and interaction software for education in theoretical computer science, computing in K-12 and peer-led team learning.

-Prof. Rodger has developed JFLAP, software for experimenting with formal languages and automata, for more than twenty-five years with forty-five students.
+Prof. Rodger has developed JFLAP, software for experimenting with formal languages and automata, for more than twenty-five years with forty-eight students.
 Prof. Rodger started developing software tools for the area of formal languages and automata in 1991.
 The first tool developed was NPDA, then expanding into FLAP (Formal Languages and Automata Package) with Finite State Machines, NPDA and Turing Machines.
 Many related tools were developed along the way such as JeLLRap, LLparse, PumpLemma, and Pate.
 In 1996, the FLAP software was converted to Java and renamed JFLAP.

 With JFLAP one can build and experiment with several types of automata (finite state machine, pushdown automata, multi-tape Turing machine, Moore and Mealy machines), regular expressions and several types of grammars (regular, context-free, and unrestricted).
 One can experiment with proofs such as NFA to DFA, DFA to minimal state DFA, NPDA to CFG, CFG to NPDA, etc. One can experiment with parsing algorithms including brute-force, LL(1), SLR(1), and CYK.
 Additionally, one can experiment with L-systems and pumping lemmas for both regular and context-free languages.

 JFLAP is the leading educational tool for formal languages and automata theory and is used around the world in several types of courses including formal languages and automata, compilers, artificial intelligence, and discrete mathematics.
 In 2006 JFLAP had already been downloaded from over 160 countries.
 Here is a list of schools and other statistics on its use in 2008.
 Google Analytics was added to the JFLAP page on Sept.
 13, 2012.
-For the three-year period from Sept 7, 2012-June 26, 2016. there were 324,542 sessions with 255,881 Users and 1,161,300 pageviews.
+For the period from Sept 2012-May 2018. there were 498,661 sessions with 392,495 Users and 1,786,273 pageviews.
 JFLAP 6.1 was recognized as one of two finalist candidates in the NEEDS Premier Award for Excellence in Engineering Education Courseware competition in 2007.
 Here is the press release, and the submission packet that contains letters from over 60 faculty in support of JFLAP.
 From the jflap.org page are listed 9 books that use JFLAP in some way including Rodger and her student Thomas Finley's book entitled "JFLAP - An Interactive Formal Languages and Automata Package", published in 2006.
 Also listed on jflap.org are over fifteen JFLAP papers written by Rodger, and over thirty papers written by others that use JFLAP in some way such as modifying it or using it in a class.
 In Rodger's 2009 SIGCSE paper she describes a two-year study on JFLAP with fourteen universities that shows the majority of students felt that having access to JFLAP made learning course concepts easier, made them feel more engaged in the course and made the course more enjoyable.
 The JFLAP project has been supported by six National Science Foundation grants.

 Rodger has also done work in algorithm animation, creating the scripting language JAWAA to easily create animations over the web.
 With JAWAA one can animate both primitive shapes and data structures such as arrays, lists, stacks and queues.